 - Members of staff responsible for delivery of material

-- Students required to resit or requesting a reasonable adjustment
+- Students required to resit or request a reasonable adjustment

 To request permanent deletion of a recording, email email@example.com with the following information: